meiyor/Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals/README.md

 ![Pipeline for EEG Emotion Decoding](https://github.com/meiyor/Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals/blob/master/pipeline_2_using_latex.jpeg)

+  To run the classifier pipeline simply download the .py files on the folder **classifier_EEG_call** and execute the following command

 __2.__ A code for using the package the iNNvestigate package (https://github.com/albermax/innvestigate) Saliency Maps and unify them from the LOTO crossvalidation mentioned in the first item.
 Code is located in the folder **iNNvestigate_evaluation**

 For the Matlab code we provide the repository for reading the resulting output performance files for the CNN baseline classifier **Reading_CNN_performances**, and for the iNNvestigate methods **Reading_iNNvestigate_performances**